Welcome to Little Horse Creek… where it is…

 deep in the woods… cold water and a pot bellied stove for heat and cooking… but still a great pillow top king size bed.

-This gives us the freedom to live part time in the North Carolina mountains but also part time in Ecuador… and part time in Florida… yet still earn income.
+The farm gives us the freedom to live part time in the North Carolina mountains and part time in Florida… yet still earn income.

 I can do shamanic exercises when our son visits us in North Carolina even in the winter.